Transcripts and recordings

-Only once a location has transitioned to the new model should requests for transcripts or audio be made via new way to order – QTranscripts.
+Once a location has transitioned to the new model all requests for transcripts or audio should be made via new way to order – QTranscripts.

 For more information on the new recording and transcription service model, including rollout dates and locations, please refer to this webpage and the recording and transcription project page.